 Kaden chose pumpkin bags and filled them with skeleton parachuting men, Halloween pencils, chocolate candy, chocolate graham Goldfish, Halloween ring pops, dum dums and gummy eye balls.

-I found these cute printables on Lil' Luna.
+cute printables on Lil' Luna.
 I printed them out and tied them on each bag and added the boys' names to the back.

 I like to give teacher treats, too.
 I bought everything for Christmas treats a month ago, but couldn't decide on Halloween.
 Thankfully, Lil' Luna came to the rescue again and I made these awesome cookie jars.
 The boys gave them to their teachers and I brought some to work for my colleagues.
 They were a big hit (even if they were semi-frustrating to put together but that could've been because it was almost midnight when I was making them!)